evolutionphil/Mega-Radio-discover-user/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The application targets a fixed 1920x1080px resolution, featuring large, focusable elements and an auto-hide header.
-It utilizes Shadcn/ui components (based on Radix UI primitives) and Tailwind CSS, adhering to a "new-york" design system.
+The application is designed for a fixed 1920x1080px resolution with large, focusable elements and an auto-hide header.
+It uses Shadcn/ui components (based on Radix UI primitives) and Tailwind CSS, following a "new-york" design system.

 ### Technical Implementations
 **Frontend:**
 -   **Framework:** React 18 with TypeScript.
--   **Routing:** Wouter, using hash-based routing for Samsung TV compatibility.
+-   **Routing:** Wouter, utilizing hash-based routing for Samsung TV compatibility.
 -   **State Management:** TanStack Query for server state.
 -   **Design Patterns:** Component-based architecture, page-based routing, shared schema definitions, and Zod with React Hook Form for validation.